To run this workshop you will need:

 The fastq files and ostrich annotations necessary for this analysis are already on the cluster.

-We will run kallisto in an interactive node on the Odyssey cluster, although for normal use you would probably want to run it as a batch job.
-If you do not have an Odyssey cluster account, please partner up with someone who does.
+We will run kallisto in an interactive node on the Cannon cluster, although for normal use you would probably want to run it as a batch job.
+If you do not have an Cannon cluster account, please partner up with someone who does.

 First we'll need to get an interactive node for this work: :::bash $ srun -p interact --pty --mem 4000 -t 0-1:00 /bin/bash